Congress sends Biden historic gun safety legislation, with GOP support - NewsBreak

 “This gives us hope,” she said of the bill.
 “This bill does not answer all of our prayers, but this is hope.”

 The last time Congress passed major gun legislation was in 1994, when then-President Bill Clinton signed a ban on assault weapons that spanned 10 years.
-Congress did not renew the ban when it expired.
+The ban was not renewed when it expired.

 Court decision